masonfmatthews/rails_assignments/projects/battleship/README.md

 After completing this assignment, you should be able to effectively...

-* Accomplish all objectives from earlier in the week
+* Accomplish all objectives from earlier in the week.
-* Build a game-playing application that asks the user for input and provides output to the user
+* Build a game-playing application that asks the user for input and provides output to the user.
-* Create a computer player that can act like a human (albeit not necessarily an intelligent one)
+* Create a computer player that can act like a human (albeit not necessarily an intelligent one).
-* Write an program that can satisfy a test suite
+* Write an program that can satisfy a test suite.

 ## Details